 Some columbarium styles are more costly than others.
 The most price efficient models are rectangular double sided units with a flat roof.
 The most expensive part of the columbarium is the roof and the base, so the more niches that can fit in between, the lower the cost per niche.
 However, taller niches above 6 niches high are often harder to sell, as visitors like to be able to see the niche shutters at eye level.

 In contrast, cemetery management know that the bottom row niches are often the hardest and the last to sell.
-An angled bottom row niche may be a more expensive columbarium feature, as it can turn the bottom row into a premium product that can be sold at a higher price.
+An angled bottom row niche may be a more expensive columbarium feature, but this “Ascension” feature can turn the bottom row into a premium product that can be sold at a higher price.
 Consider adding larger family interment niches to the columbarium as well to provide a variety of interment options for families.

 People know quality when they see it.

 Creating a distinctive columbarium garden may be worth the investment in client appeal and overall niche sales.
 Never underestimate the value a beautiful design.